FransFaase/IParse/README.md

 ----------

-On Linux just compile all_IParse.cpp, which includes all source files, with g++ into IParse executable.
+On Linux just compile all_IParse.cpp, which includes all source files, with g++ into IParse executable, using the `-fno-operator-names` switch if needed.

 On Windows use A Visual C++ 2008 Express Edition with IParse.sln file.